kiarieking/postgres_replication/replication/readme.md

 ### Setting Up the Subscriber Server
+Create a database with only the schema of the primary server.
+Create a dump on the primary server and download it to the local.

+    ssh username@primary-server-domain
+    pg_dump -U your_username -d your_database -F c -f your_database.dump

+On your local pc download the your_database.dump file and create a database with the schema only from the your_database.dump.

+    scp username@primary-server-domain /tmp
+    pg_restore --schema-only -U postgres_user -d replica_database ~/tmp/your_database.dump

+create a ssh tunnel to connect from your local to the database on the primary on the primary port.

+    ssh -f -N -L 5433:localhost:5432 username@primary-ip

+    #5433 - free port on local
+    #5432 - postgres port on primary server

 On the subscriber server, you’ll create a subscription to receive data from the publication created on the primary server.

     sudo -u postgres psql